Exclusive Supermask Subnetwork Training for Continual Learning: Experiments

-\textbf{Implementation Details:} We focus on the task incremental setting \citep{hsu20clscenario} and unless otherwise specified, we obtain supermasks with a mask density of 0.1.
-For language tasks, unless specified otherwise we initialize the token embedding for our methods using a frozen BERT-base-uncased \citep{devlin2018bert} model's representations using Huggingface \citep{wolf2020transformers}.
-We use a static CNN model from \citet{kim-2014-convolutional} as our text classifier.
-Following \citet{sun2019lamol,huang-etal-2021-continual-idbr}, for WebNLP datasets we learn different task orders S1-S5\footnote{ For example, in S2 order the model learns the task in this order, ag \Arrow{.2cm} yelp \Arrow{.2cm} amazon \Arrow{.2cm} yahoo \Arrow{.2cm} dbpedia} that are provided in Appendix Table \ref{tab:task-order}.
-Following \citep{supsup}, we use LeNet \citep{lecun1998lenet} for SplitMNIST, a Resnet-18 model \citep{supsup} for SplitCIFAR100, a ResNet50 model \citep{He2016resnet} for TinyImageNet datasets.
+\paragraph{Implementation Details:} Following \citet{huang-etal-2021-continual-idbr}, for WebNLP datasets we learn different task orders S1-S5\footnote{ For example, in S2 order the model learns the task in this order, ag \Arrow{.2cm} yelp \Arrow{.2cm} amazon \Arrow{.2cm} yahoo \Arrow{.2cm} dbpedia} that are provided in Appendix Table \ref{tab:task-order}.
+Following \citet{huang-etal-2021-continual-idbr}, for NLP experiments, we use a pre-trained BERT as our base model for all methods.
+For SupSup, \modelorg{}, and \method{}, we use a CNN-based classification head.
 Unless specified, we randomly split all the vision datasets to obtain five tasks with disjoint classes.
-In all our experiments, all methods perform an equal number of epochs over the datasets.
-For additional details on implementation and hyperparameters refer to Appendix \ref{sec:additional-details}.
+For the vision experiments, we do not use pre-trained models.
+All methods employ the same number of epochs over datasets.
+For additional implementation details refer to Appendix \ref{sec:additional-details}.